ivoras/hrstemc/README.md

 # Croatian language stemmer in C, and a PostgreSQL dictionary extension

 This project is based on the work published at http://nlp.ffzg.hr/resources/tools/stemmer-for-croatian/ .
+If you use this project in your own work, you should mention (for example in a help message or in an "about" window) both projects.

 ## Requirements